ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/data-update-row-data/index.md

 <grid-example title='Simple Row Data' name='simple-row-data' type='generated' options=' { "modules": ["clientside"] }'></grid-example>

 The example below is identical to the above except [Row IDs](/row-ids/) are provided via the `getRowId()` callback.
-This results in Row Selection is maintained across Row Data changes (assuming the Row exists in both sets) and the HTML is not redrawn from scratch, resulting in Row Animation (`animateRows=true`) of the rows.
+This results in Row Selection being maintained across Row Data changes (assuming the Row exists in both sets) and the HTML is not redrawn from scratch, resulting in a Row Animation (`animateRows=true`) of the rows.

 [[only-react]]
 |[[note]]